TIDAL SPEECH THERAPY

 Speech Language Pathology Private Practice and Teletherapy in New Brunswick

 Conveniently located in Saint John, New Brunswick.
-Currently offering services by appointment.

 No matter what the communication challenge may be, we are prepared to help.

-Some individuals may have problems putting their own thoughts, ideas or feelings into words.
+Sometimes children are late to have language emerge.
+SLPs know the signs to help them predict if these challenges are likely to remain as a language disorder.
+A child may have problems putting their own thoughts, ideas or feelings into words.
 This is called “expressive language”.

 Putting word together to make a sentence